 On July 23, 2019, we entered into an incremental agreement (the "Incremental Agreement") to amend the First Lien Credit Agreement.
-The Incremental Agreement refinanced the term loan outstanding under the First Lien Credit Agreement with a replacement \$475.2 million senior secured term loan credit facility with an applicable margin of 3.25% or 3.50% for Eurodollar loans and 2.25% or 2.50% for base rate loans, in each case depending on the public corporate family rating of GOBP Holdings, Inc. This term loan has a maturity date of October 22, 2025, which is the same maturity date of the existing First Lien Credit Agreement.
+The Incremental Agreement refinanced the term loan outstanding under the First Lien Credit Agreement with a replacement \$475.2 million senior secured term loan credit facility with an applicable margin of 3.25% or 3.50% for Eurodollar loans and 2.25% or 2.50% for base rate loans, in each case depending on the public corporate family rating of GOBP Holdings, Inc. This new term loan matures on October 22, 2025, which is the same maturity date of the existing First Lien Credit Agreement.
 We wrote off debt issuance costs of \$0.3 million and incurred debt modification costs of \$0.2 million in the third quarter of 2019 in connection with the Incremental Agreement.